King University: Student government

 The Student Government Association (SGA) is the formal representative entity for the student body, consisting of elected executive officers (President and Vice President) and a Senate representing each class (Freshman, Sophomore, Junior, and Senior).
 The SGA serves as the voice of the students to the board of trustees, administration, faculty, and staff.
 The SGA also charters, funds, and oversees other student organizations.

-Student organizations

-Academic organizations include: STEA-KE (Education), History & Political Science Society, Psy Chi Honor Society, Forensic Science Club, Marketing Club, Finance Club, ENACTUS (formerly SIFE), and a collegiate chapter of the Association for Computing Machinery.

-Performing arts-related organizations include: Collegium Musicum (Chamber Choir), Symphonic Choir, Men's Ensemble (All the King's Men), Women's Ensemble (Queen's of King), Jazz/Gospel Choir, Symphonic Band, 250 Jazz (Combo Jazz Ensemble - plays at basketball games occasionally), Chapel Band, and The King University Players (K.U.P.)

-General interest organizations include Alpha Phi Omega, the Newman Club, a collegiate chapter of the International Justice Mission, the International Student Organization, College Republicans, College Democrats, TISL, and a computer/video gaming club.

 Student publications

+Mephisto (1897), the first yearbook published by King College.

 Students have the opportunity to work in journalism and publishing.
-The Kayseean is the student newspaper.
-The Kayseean transitioned to an online format in 2019.
-The school yearbook is The Tornado.
+The Kayseean is the student newspaper; it transitioned to an online format in 2019.

+King College published its first yearbook, Mephisto, in 1897.
+In 1938, the yearbook was renamed to The Tornado, which ran until 2012.

 Student activities

 The Student Life Activities Committee at King (SLACK) is a student group responsible for organizing and executing student activities under the direction of the Director of Student Life.
 Events in the past have included: concerts, dances, movies, outdoor adventures (canoeing, caving, ropes courses), overnight trips, International Fair, Oktoberfest, a late night exam breakfast, an end-of-the-year luau, Safe Spring Break promotion, and bingo nights.

 A program of intramural sports, called SLACK Sports, is offered to students.
 Typical sports include: indoor soccer, flag football, volleyball, dodgeball, bowling, and ultimate frisbee.
 In addition, intramural video game tournaments, Texas Hold'em poker tournaments, chess tournaments, and board game nights are also held throughout the year.